harp-tech/protocol/SynchronizationClock.md

 ## Example code

-Example of a microcontroller C code:
+Example of a microcontroller C code dispatching the serialized data:

 ```C